Igor-Ono/ReadWrite/README.md

-# Read, write and organize directories code.
+# Read, write and organize directories.
-# Project based on "Using Python for Automation" course.
+Project based on "Using Python for Automation" course.